ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 {:important: .important}
 {:note: .note}

-# Connecting a LogDNA agent to a standard Kubernetes cluster
+# Connect a standard Kubernetes cluster by using a LogDNA agent with an {{site.data.keyword.la_full_notm}} instance
 {: #config_agent_kube_cluster}

 The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
 {:shortdesc}

-To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logdna-agent* pod on each node of your cluster.
-The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install the LogDNA agent in your cluster.
+* The agent deploys a a logdna-agent pod on each node of your cluster.
+* The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

+## Deploy the LogDNA agent by using kubectl commands
+{: #config_agent_kube_kubectl}

 Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance by using the default yaml file:

-## Prereq
+### Prereq
 {: #config_agent_kube_cluster_prereq}

 To deploy the LogDNA agent in a cluster, you must have a user ID that has the following IAM roles: